 - The desire to “push it”: On many occasions, I feel the pull to see how far I can go.
 I know some people do extended fasts of several days to several weeks.
 While this isn’t my goal, I do find myself wanting to see when real hunger will set in.

-- Feeling like it may be too good to be true: No longer being a slave to food feels like a dream come true, and part of me can’t believe it.
+- Feeling like it may be too good to be true: It feels like a dream come true to be free from food addiction, and part of me can’t believe it.
 I’m a little afraid that it’s not real, and something will come along and burst my bubble of bliss.

 - Clothes getting too big very rapidly: This is not really a problem, but I can tell it might get expensive!
 Not complaining though!